tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 # Conclusion

 While different in presentation, the PF 2e and D&D 5e encounter building rules are both built on top of the same fundamental math, and use XP values that are directly tied to the strength of monster offensive and defensive abilities.
 The PF 2e rules are able to use relative monster XP values and fixed encounter XP thresholds because of the consistent exponential scaling of monster XP.
-Lastly, the PF 2e rules remove the need for an encounter multiplier to adjust for larger or smaller groups of monsters by centering their math around more monsters per encounter and by scaling a character's chance to land a critical hit with their relative level.
+And, the PF 2e rules remove the need for an encounter multiplier to adjust for larger or smaller groups of monsters by centering their math around more monsters per encounter and by scaling a character's chance to land a critical hit with their relative level.

 These results add further support for the theoretical approach taken in my previous posts analyzing D&D 5e's encounter building rules, and could be used to repackage those rules into a similar form with relative monster XP and fixed encounter XP thresholds.
 Without the scaling critical hit rules, though, an encounter multiplier would still be necessary.